bukka/php-fann/README.md

 fann_destroy($ann);
 ```

-## Examples
+## Documentation

-The documentation is currently available at [my site](http://bukka.eu/php/doc/book.fann.html).
-It's not been styled yet.
-I would like to add it the officail PHP site in the future.
-Be aware that links outside the documentation (e.g. PHP Manual) does not work though.
-However the links on fann API documentation pages works as expected.
+The documentation is currently available at [http://bukka.eu/php/doc/book.fann.html](http://bukka.eu/php/doc/book.fann.html).
+It's not been styled because I would like to add it to the officail PHP site in the future.
+Be aware that the links to other PHP sections (e.g. PHP Manual) does not work (the documentation is generated from DocBook and only fann part is saved on the site).
+However the links on the fann API documentation pages works as expected.